richard-melvin/junit-theory-suite/doc/TheoriesTutorial.md

 		}
 	}
 ```
-The principle of a theory is that it should pass for any argument value.
-So, unlike the previous example, it should
+The idea of a theory is that it should pass for any possible argument value, just as a tst with no arguments should always pass.
-not have any logic in it specific to any one test case.
-Ideally you would test it with every possible value, in
+So, unlike a simple test, it should not have any logic in it that is specific to any one test case.
-practise, given you presumably want your tests to complete within the lifetime of the universe, you have to specify the
+Ideally you would test it with every possible value.
+In practice, given you presumably want your tests to complete
-set of actual values it will be tested on.
+within the lifetime of the universe, you have to have use some means of specifying the actual set of values it will be tested on.

-The most straightforward way to do that is
+The most straightforward way to do that is with data members (or methods) of
-with data members (or methods) of the test class annotated with `DataPoint` or `DataPoints`.
+the test class annotated with `DataPoint` or `DataPoints`.

 ```java